mppnet/frontend/docs/protocol.md

 ### Userset
 "userset" changes the name or color of the client's user.
 #### Properties
-- "set": An object containing "name" and or "color" properties. "color" must be a valid color, and "name" must be 40 characters or less and fit string validation.
-See string validation in Important Concepts.
+- "set": An object containing "name" and or "color" properties. "color" must be a valid color, and "name" must be 40 characters or less and fit [string validation](https://github.com/aeiou879/mppclone/blob/main/docs/protocol.md#string-validation).
 #### Example
 {
   "m":"userset",